hakanErgin/class-5-project-lazyvariable/README.md

 **Added/Changed:**

 - Fixed lots of bugs
-- Rebuilt the data sctructure for better results (instead of flat)
+- Rebuilt the data sctructure for better results (instead of flat data)
 - Removed hard-coded CSS & Added responsive features
 - Added ability to edit/update your data
-- Refactored (almost all the app) to DRY
+- Refactored

 **To do/WIP:**